Maria0claraa/Concurrent-HTTP-Server/README.md

-# Linux Recycle Bin System
+# Multi-Threaded Web Server with IPC and Semaphores

 ## Authors
 Inês Batista, 124877<br>